wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Stop and start an EDS adapter.md

 ## Start an EDS adapter

-- To start an EDS adapter, use any tool capable of making HTTP requests to execute a POST command to the following endpoint:
+To start an EDS adapter, use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command to the following endpoint:

     ```http
     http://localhost:5590/api/v1/administration/EDS adapterId/Start